kronn/ptimelog/README.md

 ### Edit-Identifier

 When the action is "edit", the next argument is treated as script that should be edited.

 If nothing is passed, the main timelog.txt is loaded.

 Otherwise, a script to determine the time-account is loaded.

+### Adding entries

+In order to add entries with the ptimelog-cli, the complete entry needs to be quoted on the command-line to count as one argument.

+    $ ptimelog add 'ticket 1337: Implement requirements -- client coding'

+While this requires some knowledge of the file-format, it is no different than entering the same string in gTimelog.
+For now, the entry is added to the timelog.txt as it is passed.
+Special parsing might be added in the future.
+For now, the date/time added to the entry is the one when the command is executed.

+### Showing the Version

+I got tired of asking rubygems which version I installed, so I took on the herculean task of letting ptimelog show its own version.

 ## Helper-Scripts